Start Building for Free

 On This Page

-In jobs using a context, CircleCI provides OpenID Connect ID (OIDC) tokens in environment variables.
-A job can use these tokens to access compatible cloud services without long-lived credentials being stored in CircleCI.
+CircleCI provides OpenID Connect ID (OIDC) tokens in environment variables.
+A job can be configured to use these tokens to access compatible cloud services without long-lived credentials being stored in CircleCI.

 Setting up your cloud service

-The OpenID Connect ID tokens issued by CircleCI have a fixed audience (see aud in the table below), which is also the organization ID.
+The default OpenID Connect ID tokens issued by CircleCI have a fixed audience (see aud in the table below), which is also the organization ID.
+To generate tokens with custom audience claims, see the OIDC tokens with custom claims page.

 Format of the OpenID Connect ID token